iiasa/message-ix-models/doc/global/source/message_globiom/energy/industrial.rst

    Schematic diagram of the industrial sector representation in MESSAGE.

 :numref:`tab-indus` presents the quantitative translation of the the storyline elements of SSP1, SSP2 and SSP3 in terms of electrification rate for industry and feedstocks.
-These indicators apply to 2010-2100; Intensity improvements are in FE/GDP annually.
+These indicators apply to 2010-2100; Intensity improvements are in FE/GDP annually (Fricko et al., 2016 :cite:`fricko_marker_2016`).

 .. _tab-indus:
-.. table:: Electrification rate within industry and feedstocks for SSP1, SSP2 and SSP3
+.. table:: Electrification rate within industry and feedstocks for SSP1, SSP2 and SSP3 (Fricko et al., 2016 :cite:`fricko_marker_2016`)

    +-----------------------------+---------------------------------------+-----------------------------------------+---------------------------------------+
    |                             | **SSP1**                              | **SSP2**                                | **SSP3**                              |